-^{}NaPl2b antibody used in UpRi (formerly XMT-1536) is in-licensed from Recepta Biopharma.
-Recepta has rights to commercialize UpRi in Brazil XMT-2056 is wholly owned by Mersana, with GSK having an exclusive global license option to co-develop and commercialize the candidate.
+^{}NaPi2b antibody used in UpRi (formerly XMT-1536) is in-licensed from Recepta Biopharma.
+Recepta has rights to commercialize UpRi in Brazi

 ADC Background

 ADCs are a validated therapeutic modality in oncology with 11 products currently approved for use by the FDA, and over 100 being tested in clinical trials.
 We believe that the field has not yet realized its full potential due to the limitations of first-generation ADCs and a scarcity of clinically meaningful platform innovation.